CheyenneWing/Joey_NMT_ood_tutorial/docs/index.md

 <p> If we print the length of each list we see there are 5728 parallel verses in train, 716 in test, and 716 in dev.
 This is the 80/10/10 division we want from the dataset! </p>

-Following are three examples from the dev data.
+Following is a sample of three verses from the dev set.
 You can see that it is closer to expected format example above, but not quite perfect.
 Here we have triple bars to the beginning of the eng verse when we only want triple bars inbetween the source and target code in each verse.
 It also leaves part of the reference in some verses.

 <pre><code>
 |||i hope to see you soon so we can talk face to face  |||nani pi am shimimk mant wo mneid k wo mwehm neo ab amjed